(Financial Aid Programs)

 Texas Public Educational Grant (TPEG) for International Students: Not need based per FAFSA requirements but need must be determined via MSU application process.
 Interested students should contact the International Program department or the MSU-FAO; selections are made by the TPEG International Grant Committee.

 Top 10% Scholarship: Need must be established by filing the FAFSA; funding is provided for TOP10 Renewal awards only.
 Provided by the Texas Higher Education Coordinating Board, the Top 10% Scholarship encourages students who graduate in the top 10 percent of their high school class to attend a Texas public institution of higher education.
 Qualifying students who submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by March15 and have financial need are entitled to receive a $2000 scholarship if they enroll fulltime in a Texas public college or university.
 Students who submit their FAFSA after March 15 will be awarded on a first-come, first-served basis until available funds have been spent.
-Additional information is available here.
+Refer to the Top10 Fact Sheet for additional information.

 Other Federal, State and Institutional Grants/Scholarships: Need must be established by filing the FAFSA.
 Available to eligible students in accordance with program and institutional requirements; may be received in addition to, or in place of, the Federal Pell Grant.
 These grants include: